ept/blog/_posts/2007-12-07-trends-2008-web-access-everywhere-e-commerce.md

 <p>So in 2008, spend blood, sweat and
-tears on improving your ecommerce presence; the pay-off will be immediate, and far more substantial than investing in Web 2.0 me-toos!"
+tears on improving your ecommerce presence; the pay-off will be immediate, and far more substantial than investing in Web 2.0 me-toos!"</p>
 <p align="right">-- Trendwatching.com,
 ["Online
 Oxygen"](http://www.trendwatching.com/trends/pdf/2007_12_8trends2008.pdf)</p>
 </blockquote>

-Consider
-that this market research organisation spends most of their time talking about brand psychology, status symbols, and the purchasing habits of particular sections of society.
+Consider that this market research organisation spends most of their time talking about brand psychology, status symbols, and the purchasing habits of particular sections of society.
 They are not technology-oriented in the least.
 And nevertheless they are announcing the coming of the ubiquitous internet, and its huge value for commerce.
-For me, this announcement marks the transition of the mobile web from hype to reality.</p>
+For me, this announcement marks the transition of the mobile web from hype to reality.

 Of course, there are still a lot of problems to overcome -- the top three are probably user experience, data traffic pricing, and handset market fragmentation.
 But